Celebrities call on UK banks to stop financing fossil fuels

 It added that while HSBC and LLoyds had made "welcome new announcements" on stopping direct finance for new fossil fuel expansion since then, "there is a long way to go".

-"HSBC was this month found to have provided $340m to a company opening a new coal mine in Germany, a project that saw an entire village bulldozed," it said.
+"HSBC was this month found to have provided $340m to a company opening a new coal mine in Germany," it said.

-The campaign urges the public to sign an open letter asking the banks' bosses to stop directly financing projects that expand the use of fossil fuels, or end relationships with clients that do.
+The campaign, which is also backed by actor Mark Rylance and musician Brian Eno, urges the public to sign an open letter asking the banks to stop directly financing projects that expand fossil fuel use, or end relationships with clients that do.

+The campaign's founder, filmmaker Richard Curtis, said he wanted to put "a fire under the banks".

-Its founder Mr Curtis said: "We hope this weird and wonderful coalition of activists and actors, businesses and brands, celebrities and climate champions, puts a fire under the banks to stop them setting fire to the world because it's clear that new oil and gas fields are not only hugely damaging to the planet, but they're also wildly unpopular with the public."
+"It's clear that new oil and gas fields are not only hugely damaging to the planet, but they're also wildly unpopular with the public," he added.

 Almost one third of HSBC, Barclays, Santander, NatWest and Lloyds' customers surveyed by the campaign said that they would switch bank if they discovered that theirs was financing the expansion of fossil fuel projects.